-There’s a cultural history component to the trail system as well.
-Shortly after entering the trails you’ll notice several trees which have undergone bark stripping.
-The shíshálh Nation who have settled the area for several millennia, continue to harvest the bark of the cedar tree to make traditional baskets, regalia and clothing.
+The Hidden Grove trail network is a series of walking and hiking trails, including many wide, accessible trails for wheel chairs and strollers.
+There’s also a cultural history component to the trail system, and upon entering the trail network you’ll notice several trees which have undergone bark stripping.
+The shíshálh Nation, who have lived in the area for several millennia, used to harvest the bark of the cedar tree in this area to make traditional baskets, regalia, and clothing.
 The bark is relatively thin and grows back quickly.

-*Hidden Grove also has a dedicated website created by the Sechelt Groves Society.
-Its packed full of great information and photos of the trail.
+Check out the dedicated website created by the Sechelt Groves Society, it’s packed full of great information and photos of the trail.

 The trails of the Sunshine Coast offer a wide array of experiences for travellers of all levels and walks of life.
 Ranging in length, difficulty, and experience, the trails on the Sunshine Coast are the epitome of the pristine beauty and epic landscapes of British Columbia.

 Thanks to Coracle Cove Waterfront Suite for helping to write this article.